dPys/PyNets/docs/installation.rst

 In order to run pynets in a Docker container, Docker must be `installed
 <https://docs.docker.com/engine/installation/>`_.
-Once Docker is installed, there are two ways of creating a pynets container:
+Once Docker is installed, you can build a container as follows:
-1)
 BUILDIR=$(pwd)
 mkdir -p ${BUILDIR}/pynets_images
 docker build -t pynets_docker .